-Incident reporting and whistle-blowing will also serve to enhance legitimate monitoring activities, but they need to be clear, accessible, and destigmatised to encourage staff to use those processes should they have any concerns.
+Incident reporting and whistleblowing will also serve to enhance legitimate monitoring activities, but they need to be clear, accessible, and destigmatised to encourage staff to use those processes should they have any concerns.
 Line Managers have a critical enablement role in this respect and should actively promote responsible use of the Authority's reporting channels, leading by example.

-Lead the Fight from the Top
+Lead the Fight

-It is extremely rare for organisations that have adopted the fraud prevention advice given above to suffer from fraud.
+It is rare for organisations that have adopted the fraud prevention advice given above to suffer from fraud.
 Organisations will be more vulnerable if they do not support fraud prevention from the executive level.